The Marshall Mathers LP: Controversies

 Nobody is excluded from my poking at.
 Nobody.
 I don't discriminate, I don't exclude nobody.
 If you do something fucked up, you're bound to be made fun of.
 If I do something fucked up, I'll make fun of myself—I'm not excluded from this.

 — —Eminem, on the album's controversy.

-While the album was hugely controversial and criticized, Eminem propelled to the forefront of American pop culture.
+While the album was hugely controversial and criticized, the album propelled Eminem to the forefront of American pop culture.
 At a United States Senate hearing, Lynne Cheney criticized Eminem and sponsor Seagram for "promot[ing] violence of the most degrading kind against women", labeling him as "a rap singer who advocates murder and rape".
 She specifically cited lyrics from "Kill You", explaining, "He talks about murdering and raping his mother.
 He talks about choking women slowly so he can hear their screams for a long time.
 He talks about using O.J.'s machete on women, and this is a man who is honored by the recording industry".
 Cheney drew a link between the Columbine massacre and violent music, mentioning artists Eminem and Marilyn Manson as musicians who contribute to the United States' culture of violence.
 Although she stated that she has "long been a vocal supporter of free speech", Cheney called for the music industry to impose age-restrictions on those who can purchase music with violent content.